-Figure 36.
+Figure 33.
 A model of a boat from the African West Coast

 Another example is a model of an atom made out of beads or seeds, or whole molecules made with beads joined by pieces of cardboard or wire.
 Models (and modelling) are a useful tool to assist learning and understanding.
-If a student teacher has a tangible model to interact with, this allows her to visualize an abstract idea.
+If a pupil has a tangible model to interact with, this allows her to visualize an abstract idea.
 Some systems are hard to observe directly.
 An example is the electrical circuit.
 Electricity can be measured.
-However, student teachers sometimes find it difficult to develop an understanding of what is going on in a circuit.
+However, pupils sometimes find it difficult to develop an understanding of what is going on in a circuit.
 In a physical model of an electrical circuit, bottle tops might act as electrons.
-Student teachers could pass them around, to depict the movement of electrons.
+Pupils could pass them around, to depict the movement of electrons.
 They can observe such a model and manipulate it.

-Figure 37.
+Figure 34.
 A simple model of an atom